 As for my classes, they’re going really well!
-Our Fall semester of 2nd year is supposed to be the easiest courseload.
+Our Fall semester of 2nd year is supposed to be the easiest semester.
 However, I don’t have as much free time as my classmates because I have extra TA duties.

 Our exams don’t start until October, so I have a few weeks until the studying really begins.
 We have a lot of hands on classes, so a lot of our studying so far has just been practicing our hands-on skills.
 Soft Tissue Techniques is already everybody’s favorite class because you get a long massage while your partner practices on you.
 It’s hard to not fall asleep during that class, just because massages are so relaxing.

 We had a shoulder competency this Friday, so we were tested on our shoulder special tests and mobilizations of the sternoclavicular, acromioclavicular, and glenohumeral joints.
 We practiced using Maitland and Kaltenborn.
 I always learn so much during skill checks, and I was much less nervous about this competency after our first practical exams this summer.